 Realty Mogul has a strict due diligence process.
-Fewer than 1% of deals are underwritten.
+Fewer than 1% of deal requests meet its standards and are underwritten.
 They don’t use the financial analysis submitted by the borrower, but instead do their own starting from scratch.
 They work through a registered broker/dealer, North Capital, to underwrite deals.
 And management physically visits each and every property.

 Fewer than 5% of RealtyShares’ deals come to them underwritten.
 The deals that make it through have passed a 30-point criteria acceptability scale.
 They also work through North Capital and with the same real estate borrowers who’ve already passed rigorous screening.
 Management occasionally visits properties.

 |Fees||0.30% – 0.50%/year||1% on equity; up to 2% interest rate spread on debt|